-Tattoos are increasing in popularity and they are often beautiful works of art.
+Tattoos are increasing in popularity and are often beautiful works of art.
 However, tattoos don’t always come out as expected.
 Below are several common factors that can contribute to regrettable tattoos.

 Most tattoo shops require their patrons to sign a release form before they get a tattoo.
 It includes the customer’s agreement that they have not consumed alcohol immediately prior to the tattoo.
 No good artist or shop will recommend or allow those who have been drinking to get a tattoo.
 Still, some less reputable shops ignore it.
 Basement scratchers don’t usually even give it thought.
 And many tattoos are simply done at home among friends and family.
 However, there are reasons those considering a tattoo should take this seriously.
 Consuming alcohol before, and especially during, a tattoo can severely affect the final product.
 Besides increasing the chance of passing out, throwing up, moving too much during a tattoo, or making a bad design decision, consuming alcohol changes the way a body accepts ink.